Reviews You Can Rely On

 Vents Inner and outer thigh

-We know bibs aren't for everyone, so even this fantastic pair may not pull you over to the bib side.
-After extended use, the DWR coating on the Foxy Bib wore off from the pair we bought, allowing the external fabric to saturate quickly, although no water penetrated our legs.
-We suggest using a waterproofing wash to re-up the DWR treatment.
-If you're in the market for an excellent resort bib, this is our top pick.
-If you're hoping for a bib that's a bit more affordable, we also like the REI bibs we've tested, the insulated REI Powderbound Bib and the shell-style REI First Chair GTX Bib.
+We know bibs aren't for everyone, so even this pair may not convince you.
+During the testing period, the DWR coating on the Foxy Bib wore down on the pair we bought, allowing the external fabric to saturate on wet storm days – although no water penetrated to our legs.
+We suggest using a waterproofing wash to re-up the DWR treatment regularly.
+“I would also note that for curvier ladies, these bibs are on the small side.
+I would size up if you're typically in between sizes,” shared our tester.
+If you're in the market for an excellent resort and backcountry bib, this is our top pick.
+If you're hoping for a bib that's a bit more affordable, we also like both REI bibs we've tested, the insulated REI Powderbound Bib and the shell-style REI First Chair GTX Bib.

 Read more: Flylow Foxy Bib review